Azure/aks-engine-azurestack/docs/topics/azure-stack.md

 * SMB Flex Volume
 * Azure Monitor for containers

-### Azure Disk CSI Driver 1.30+ not supported on Azure Stack Hub
+### Azure Disk CSI Driver 1.30 not supported on Azure Stack Hub

-Azure Disk CSI Driver version 1.30 and later are not supported on Azure Stack Hub due to a dependency on a library that is not currently available on Azure Stack Hub.
+Azure Disk CSI Driver version 1.30 and later are not supported on Azure Stack Hub.
 A fix is in progress and will be provided in a future AKS Engine release.

 **Current Recommendation:** Use the compatible Azure Disk CSI Driver version specified in the [Azure Disk CSI driver version mapping table](#azure-disk-csi-driver-version-mapping) that corresponds to your cluster's Kubernetes version.